 The physical environment at Delmar is aesthetically pleasing, with windows that let in natural light and allow students to see outside, and a beautiful 15,000 square foot playground.
 The classroom supports active learning with places for individual, small groups and the large group to work.
 Some spaces are soft, comfortable and quiet, while others are hard to accommodate messy projects and are easily cleanable.

 The teacher may have a small workspace and storage area.
 Student-created work is on display in the classroom and throughout the school.
 The outdoor areas, both our large playground and our covered, outdoor breezeway, are also part of the school’s learning environment.

 The Daily Schedule

 Children are most comfortable when they have a consistent and predictable daily schedule that allows flexibility when needed.
 The schedule is posted and reviewed each morning.

 Each day begins and ends with a whole class meeting.
-Starting the day off together, sharing, and singing, discussing issues and reviewing the day fosters “togetherness” for students and teachers.
+Starting the day off together, sharing, singing, discussing issues and reviewing the day fosters “togetherness” for students and teachers.
 At the end of the day, the whole class reflects on the day and briefly discusses plans for the next day, before saying a warm good-bye.

 Approximately one hour each day is devoted to Plan-Do-Review (PDR).
 This is a time when students are in control of their learning.
 They make their plan (alone or with others), carry it out during work time, and then review or reflect on their learning.
 The teacher’s role during PDR is to support each student, meeting the student’s level of development.
-The small classroom size allows for individualized attention across both grade levels.
+The small classroom size allows for individualized attention across all grade levels.